-How Maven Simplifies Outbreak and Disease Surveillance
+How Maven Simplifies Outbreak Surveillance

 For epidemiologists, information is vital to tracking, monitoring and containing evolving outbreaks as they emerge and develop every day, around the globe.

 That’s because epidemiologists and other public health professionals investigate outbreak information, searching for patterns and causes of disease and injury.
-They work tirelessly to help mitigate exposure to risks, along with the potential for loss of life.
-And they need the best possible tools to help detect, track and manage outbreak information.
+They work tirelessly to help mitigate exposure to risks, along with the potential for loss of life and they need the best possible tools to help detect, track and manage outbreak information.

 This is where Conduent is well-positioned to help, with its industry-leading health analytics solution, Maven®.
 The Maven Disease Surveillance and Outbreak Management platform provides public health agencies with a highly configurable, flexible tool designed to help them react quickly to continuously evolving public health crises.